Skip to main content

 Data quality is not a reporting problem.
 It is a trust problem.

 Poor data quality rarely causes one obvious failure.
-Instead, it slowly weakens reports, workflows, forecasts, inventory visibility, procurement decisions, customer records, automation rules, and business confidence until teams no longer trust the systems they rely on.
+Instead, it slowly weakens reports, workflows, forecasts, inventory visibility, procurement decisions, customer records, automation rules, AI outputs, and business confidence until teams no longer trust the systems they rely on.

 What Is Data Quality?